ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

-o REVERT ALL NON-COMMITTED CHANGES (IN WORKING DIRECTORY) (Example: You added some debugging statements and now you want to reset these changes.) git reset --hard		-	Returns the working directory to the state of the last commit. git reset			-	Only undoes "git add" and does not also any file modifications.
+o REVERT ALL NON-COMMITTED CHANGES (IN WORKING DIRECTORY) (Example: You added some debugging statements and now you want to reset these changes.) git reset --hard		-	Returns the working directory to the state of the last commit.
 WARNING: The "--hard" option reverts all changes and you will any un-committed work!!
          This includes sub-directories!!
+git reset			-	Only undoes "git add" and does not also undo any file modifications. git reset HEAD^			-	Revert the last committed change.
+Use "git reset --hard" to also then
+					revert any file modifications. git reset HEAD^ -- myfile.txt	-	Revert a particular file to the state before the last commit.

 o RENAME FILES & DIRECTORIES
 git mv name new-name ; git commit -m"Renamed" .